cfergs/kubernetes-homelab/docs/hardware.md

 Comments:
  * Zigbee usb adapter tied to crackers - using a Electrolama zig-a-zig-ah! (zzh)
  * UPS managed via usb on monty
- * Mindy can be managed by vPro
+ * Monty can be managed by vPro